 Research shows that only about 5 to 6 percent of the amount of alcohol in the mother's bloodstream enters the baby's bloodstream via breast milk.
 That's very low.

-If you're concerned about transferring alcohol to your infant, you can wait
+If you're concerned about transferring alcohol to your infant, you can wait two hours after a single drink before you nurse.
+This will give your liver time to filter the alcohol.

 The more alcohol you drink, the higher your blood alcohol level will climb.
 The level of alcohol in your breast milk is equivalent to the alcohol level in your blood.
 Extra drinks prolong the duration that alcohol will be detectable in blood and breast milk.